dry states in india

 Dry Day in Rajasthan

-People enjoy drinking alcohol in most of the States of our nation, but some are dry states in India.
+People enjoy drinking alcohol in most States of our nation, but some states are dry in India.
 A dry day may be familiar to those who regularly consume alcohol.
 If you didn’t know, please be advised that on a dry day, it is not permitted to sell or deliver alcohol.
-Indian national holidays are typically when dry days are observed.
+Indian national holidays are typically observed on dry days.
 However, many states today also have their observance laws.
 A dry day in Rajasthan is when the sale of alcoholic beverages is prohibited in the state.
 The dry days in Rajasthan are as follows:

 1. Republic Day – January 26